DieterVerhofstadt/quizapp/README.md

-This project has the main goal of building an app that I can use myself, specifically when driving, as a way to rehearse trivia questions.
+This project has the main goal of building an app that I can use myself, specifically when cooking, running or driving, as a way to rehearse trivia questions.
 What I want is
 - an automatic queue of randomized questions
 - read out loud
 - with some time in between so I can think of the answer